Moving Out

 Cleaning

-It may not be the most exciting thing to have to do, but if your accommodation isn’t left clean you could be charged for professional cleaners out of your deposit.
+It may not be the most exciting task, but if your accommodation isn’t left clean you could be charged for professional cleaners out of your deposit.
 Taking a few hours before you leave to clean could save you a lot of money in the long run.
-If your landlord hasn’t given you a list of what to clean when you move out, try and use a rule of thumb to clean it to the level of cleanliness that you found it in.
+If your landlord hasn’t given you a list of what to clean when you move out, a good rule of thumb to leave it as you found it.

 Donate, Don't Waste

-Sheffield City Council often operate a scheme for clear sacks (they used to be red!) which you can use to dispose of excess refuse.
+Sheffield City Council operate a scheme for clear sacks which you can use to dispose of excess refuse.
 The scheme changes slightly each year but usually runs towards the end of June until early July.
-Look out for information, or come and visit us in the Smart Move Sheffield office.
+Look out for information, or come and visit us in the Smart Move Sheffield office to find out more.

 Storage

-Have you thought about where you can keep your personal belongings over the summer if you can’t take them with you?
-If you’re moving into a house next year, you could ask the landlord if it would be possible to leave some of them in the new house – at your own risk!
+There may be some personal belongings that you can't take home with you over the Summer but would like to keep for your next home.
+If you’re moving into a house next year, you could ask the landlord if it would be possible to leave some of them in the new house.
 This will depend on whether the current tenants have already left the property, or whether the landlord is carrying out any major renovations.

-The University is not able to store belongings for you as we just don’t have the space!
-So you might want to look at private companies where you can rent (for a fee!) some space in a secure facility.
-These include Big Yellow Storage and Armadillo Storage.
+Unfortunately, the University is not able to store belongings for you.
+You might want to look at private companies where you can rent for a fee some space in a secure facility.
+These include Big Yellow Storage and Armadillo Storage, or a provider such as UniKitOut, who offer discounts for University of Sheffield students.

 When Do I have to Move Out?